Table of Contents

 Altitude sickness/Height ailment can cause cerebral pains, queasiness, dazedness, weakness and at times even costs life.
 While climbing to Everest Base Camp, you will be in the risk for AMS (Acute Mountain Sickness).

 There are moves you can initiate to assist with keeping any side effects from influencing your trip insight.
-A few travellers convey oxygen bottles as a safeguard measure for the climb to Everest Base Camp, which is not necessary at the moment.
+A few travelers convey oxygen bottles as a safeguard measure for the climb to Everest Base Camp, which is not necessary at the moment.
 The local tea houses will have oxygen for sale if you need one and surely your trekking guide can manage if needed.

 Also if altitude is an issue – descending will always be a solution while you are trekking in the Himalaya.

-At basecamp of Everest, you’ll likewise have the option to use suggested medicines by medical expert for your base camp trip.
+At base camp of Everest, you’ll likewise have the option to use suggested medicines by medical expert for your base camp trip.
 Continuously convey your situation with trekking guide and consult medical expert prior to taking any medicine.

 Packing list for Everest base camp trekking